opnfv/vswitchperf/test_spec/vswitchperf_ltd.md

   **Description**:

   The aim of this test is to measure how throughput changes as the number of flows in the DUT increases.
+The test will measure the throughput through the fastpath, as such the flows need to be installed on the DUT before passing traffic.

   For each frame size previously defined under [Default Test Parameters](#DefaultParams) and for each of the following number of flows:

   - 1,000
   - 2,000
-  - 2,000
   - 4,000
   - 8,000
   - 16,000
   - 32,000
   - 64,000
+  - Max supported number of flows.

   The maximum 0% packet loss throughput should be determined in a manner identical to LTD.Throughput.RFC2544.PacketLossRatio.